mpcarl/mpcarl.github.io/rclone-cos.md

 `rclone config`

 Before running the wizard you need your access key id, your secret access key, and the name of the bucket you want to mount.
 If you don't have this information, check out [these instructions][creds].
 You will also need to know which COS [endpoint][endpoints] you will be using.
 While the wizard can be useful, an easier way is copy paste.
 The configuration is stored in the $HOME/.rclone.conf file.
-Use for favorite text editor to add the following entries being sure to substitute your access key id and secret access key:
+Use your favorite text editor to add the following entries being sure to substitute your access key id and secret access key:

 ```
 [COS-US-SOUTH]